yeagercmbpd/HomicideEarlyWarning_UsingCNNandComputerVision/README.md

 A Homicide and Shooting Early Warning System
 ---
-using Baltimore Police Crime Data, Computer Vision, and Convolutional Neural Networks
+Using Baltimore Police Crime Data, Computer Vision, and Convolutional Neural Networks

 ---
 ### Overview and Project Goals